 By lowering the costs of sanitary products and turning towards reusable, sustainable and recyclable alternatives, we can collectively improve menstruation for girls and women worldwide.

-Reusable pads are an invaluable tool in our collective journey towards period equity and fair access to sanitary products, and our march against period poverty, taboo and negative superstition.
+Reusable pads are an invaluable tool in our collective journey towards period equity.
+They help access to sanitary products and help battle period poverty, taboo and superstition.

 Table of Contents